Gravitational wave memory of compact binary coalescence in the presence of matter effects

 \section{Memory from binary black hole mergers}

-As discussed in the section.\,\ref{sect_4}, the SNR of non-linear memory for CBC systems is almost an order of magnitude lower than the oscillatory signals.
-The cumulative SNR of non-linear memory from the BBH system was computed with the same procedure as in section.\,\ref{sect_4} for the BNS systems.
-Figure.\,\ref{fig:snrEFF_Bbh} shows the cumulative SNR for BBH edge-on system memory waveforms with events distributed within the maximum redshift of $z=0.1$ and $z=1$.
-Comparing to the Fig.\,\ref{fig:snr_eff}, we can see that for the BBH system with the same component masses as BNS systems, the cumulative SNR of non-linear memory is almost an order of magnitude greater than BNS NR waveforms for PSDs corresponding to all three detectors: Advanced LIGO, ET and CE.
-Thus, the non-spinning 100 BBH events with total mass lie at $2.7\,M_{\odot}$ and orthogonally aligned orbit to the detector's line of sight, populated within maximum redshift of $z=0.1$.
-The median of fifty realizations of the effective SNR of 100 events is around 4 for the Advanced LIGO, whereas the SNR increased to around 60 for ET and almost greater than 130 for CE.
+As discussed in Sec.\,\ref{sect_4}, the SNR of nonlinear memory for CBC systems is almost an order of magnitude lower than the oscillatory signals.
+The cumulative SNR of nonlinear memory from the BBH system was computed with the same procedure as in Sec.\,\ref{sect_4} for the BNS systems.
+Figure \ref{fig:snrEFF_Bbh} shows the cumulative SNR for BBH edge-on system memory waveforms with events distributed within the maximum redshift of $z=0.1$.
+Comparing to Fig.\,\ref{fig:snr_eff}, we can see that for the BBH system with the same component masses as BNS systems, the cumulative SNR of nonlinear memory is almost an order of magnitude greater than BNS NR waveforms for PSDs corresponding to all three detectors: Advanced LIGO, ET and CE.
+Thus, the nonspinning 100 BBH events with total mass lie at $2.7 M_{\odot}$ and orthogonally aligned orbit to the detector's line of sight, populated within maximum redshift of $z=0.1$.
+The median effective SNR for 100 events, averaged over 50 realizations, is approximately 4 for Advanced LIGO.
+However, the SNR significantly increases to around 60 for the ET and exceeds 130 for the CE.
 The third generation detectors like ET and CE can detect memory with a cumulative SNR greater than 8, even for ten events.
-When the events are populated even further within a redshift of $z=1$, only with the third generation detectors, it is possible to detect a significant non-linear memory signal with a median effective SNR of $\rho_{\text{eff}}^{\text{median}}>5$.

-The observed mass distribution for BBH events shows peaks at $10\,M_{\odot}$ and $35\,M_{\odot}$ \cite{GWTC3_rates}, as mentioned in the section.\,\ref{sect_2} the increase in black hole mass increases the amplitude of non-linear memory.
+The observed mass distribution for BBH events shows peaks at $10 M_{\odot}$ and $35 M_{\odot}$ \cite{GWTC3_rates}, as mentioned in Sec.\,\ref{sect_2} the increase in black hole mass increases the amplitude of nonlinear memory.
 Hence, the probability of memory detection from BBH events is more likely with the upcoming observing runs of Advanced LIGO.

 \nopagebreak